Using Music to Cope With Grief

 Another way to use music is to listen to it when you are relaxing or comforting yourself through your grief.
 Many people like to listen to music when they are taking a hot bath.
 Or you could listen to some soothing music to help you sleep.
 If you journal, you may find it useful to put on some music during that.
 Use music to enhance these ways that you take care of yourself through grief, not as a way to distract you from it.

 Music is a great way to deal with grief, but it is not the only way.
-It is one of the many coping strategies that you may use to help you through the grief person.
+It is one of the many coping strategies that you may use to help you through the grief process.
 In addition sharing your music with others can also be a very powerful way of expressing your grief.
 Music Therapy / Grief Therapy is another way.